Model Theory of Generic Vector Space Endomorphisms: Proof of the Characterization

-In a future paper, we will similarly use the tools from Section \ref{sec_trafo} together with \Hfour{} to simplify any $L_\theta$-formula $\phi(\uz; \uw)$ modulo $T\theta^C$ (i.e., the model companion of $T^C_\theta$).
+In a future paper, we will similarly use the tools from Section \ref{sec_trafo} to simplify any $L_\theta$-formula $\phi(\uz; \uw)$ modulo the model companion of $T^C_\theta$.
 We now show how one direction of our characterization of existentially closed models follows from Theorem \ref{theorem_exist_sentence_reduction}:

-\begin{proof}[Proof of ``$\Leftarrow$" of Theorem \ref{theorem_big_characterization}] Assume $(\mm, \theta) \models T^C_\theta$ is $C$-image-complete, and
+\begin{proof}[Proof of ``$\Leftarrow$'' of Theorem \ref{theorem_big_characterization}] Assume $(\mm, \theta) \models T^C_\theta$ is $C$-image-complete, and